someodd/interlog/README.md

 # interlog: Interactive Log Phorum

-A simple proof-of-concept, very Gopher-style forum.
+Simple hyperminimal forum proof-of-concept, in the spirit of the Gopher protocol and Unix, used at: gopher://gopher.someodd.zip/1/interlog

-this forum software is just a CLI tool. all it does is (1) append to a file (2) create the index you see (3) create new logs. it doesn't have a daemon or database. it just manages a directory that has "logs".
+Just a CLI tool, no daemon, no DB.
+All it does is (1) append to logs (2) create a gophermap index (3) create new logs.

-It’s designed to be as minimal as possible while keeping the feel of Gopher and staying very Unix-y.
-It’s a small tool that’s easy to integrate and run.
-No daemon — you can hook it in as a gateway.
-Pure CLI.

 Threads are just text files, stored in this format:

 ```
 interlogs/
-  id_epoch_title.txt
+  id_epoch_titleslug.txt
 ```

-All interlog does is provide an index view and interface for the `interlogs/` directory.
+... replies are just lines appended to a log.

 A log caps at 1 MB (`LOG_MAX_SIZE`).
 The maximum append/add size is `APPEND_MAX_SIZE`.